1-855-203-5808 or 1-781-570-5002

 Day 3) Montacute House & Bedruthan Steps

-Today, depart Bath for Montacute House, a fine Elizabethan manor with landscaped gardens, where you’ll also be able to enjoy lunch.
+Today, depart Bath for Montacute House, a fine Elizabethan manor with landscaped gardens where you’ll also be able to enjoy lunch.
 This afternoon, continue to the dramatic Bedruthan Steps on the beautiful Cornish Coast where there will be an opportunity to walk along the cliffs and admire the pirate coves below.
 Next, head to the charming historic port of Padstow for a stroll and casual supper at Rick Stein’s Fish & Chips restaurant.
 Rick Stein is an English celebrity chef, restaurateur, and television presenter.
-This evening, continue to Marazion for a three-night stay at The Godolphin seafront hotel boasting magnificent views of St Michael’s Mount.
+This evening, continue to Marazion for a three-night stay at a luxury seafront hotel boasting magnificent views of St Michael’s Mount.

-Day 5) Penwith Peninsula & St. Ives
+Day 5) Cornwall’s Tin Coast & St. Ives

-Day 6) Trelissick & St. Mawes
+Day 6) Trelissick House & Gardens, St. Mawes & Dartmoor

-Day 7) Agatha Christie’s Greenway
+Day 7) Devon & Agatha Christie’s Greenway

 Day 8) Stonehenge & Salisbury